turbot/powerpipe-docs/docs/powerpipe-hcl/dashboard.md

 A dashboard is designed to be used by consumers of your mod to answer specific questions, such as "How many public AWS buckets do I have?" or "Show me the number of aging Zendesk tickets by owner".

+You can browse and view dashboards from the Powerpipe server dashboard UI; run `powerpipe server` and open http://localhost:9194 in your web browser.

 Dashboards can be declared as named resources at the top-level of a mod, or be nested inside another `dashboard` or `container` by using a named `dashboard` with `base = <mod>.dashboard.<dashboard_resource_name>`.

 For layout, a dashboard consists of 12 grid units, where items inside it will consume the full 12 grid units, unless they specify an explicit [width](#width).

 ## Example Usage